cakkrie/Interactive-Lab-Hub/Lab 4/README.md

 Following exploration and reflection from Part 1, complete the "looks like," "works like" and "acts like" prototypes for your design, reiterated below.

+### Part 2 (Week 2)
+**Submit the following for Part 2:**
+####E. Multi-Device Demo
+	- Code and video for your multi-input multi-output demo (e.g., chaining Qwiic buttons, servo, GPIO expander, etc.)
+	- Reflection on interaction effects and chaining

+####F. Final Documentation**
+	- Photos/videos of your final prototype
+	- Written summary: what it looks like, works like, acts like
+	- Reflection on what you learned and next steps

+---

 ### Part E